MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-hubs-connection.md

 ### [Wizard](#tab/wizard-2)

 From the final wizard page, select the **Manage Data Connection** card.
-If you've already exited the wizard, remove the data connection through the Azure portal as explained in the previous tab.
+If you have already exited the wizard, remove the data connection through the Azure portal as explained in the previous tab.

 ### [C#](#tab/c-sharp-2)